cotes2020/jekyll-theme-chirpy/_posts/01AWS/Balancing/2020-07-18-CloudFront.md

 When set up an S3 bucket as the origin for a CloudFront distribution
 - grant everyone permission to read the files in your bucket.
-  - allows anyone to access your files either <font color=blue> through CloudFront or using the S3 URL </font>
+  - allows anyone to access your files either <font color=LightSlateBlue> through CloudFront or using the S3 URL </font>
   - CloudFront doesn't expose S3 URLs,
   - but the users might have those URLs if your application serves any files directly from S3
   - or if anyone gives out direct links to specific files in S3.

 - <font color=red> use CloudFront signed URLs or signed cookies </font> to restrict access
-  - but it not prevent users from <font color=blue> accessing S3 files by using S3 URLs </font>
+  - but it not prevent users from <font color=LightSlateBlue> accessing S3 files by using S3 URLs </font>
   - If users access your files directly in S3,
-    - they <font color=blue> bypass the controls provided by CloudFront signed URLs or signed cookies </font>
+    - they <font color=LightSlateBlue> bypass the controls provided by CloudFront signed URLs or signed cookies </font>
       - This includes
       - control over the date and time that a user can no longer access your content,
       - and control over which IP addresses can be used to access content.
-    - <font color=blue> CloudFront access logs are less useful </font>
+    - <font color=LightSlateBlue> CloudFront access logs are less useful </font>
       - because they're incomplete, users access files both through CloudFront and directly by using S3 URLs,

 To ensure access by only CloudFront URLs, regardless of whether the URLs are signed, do the following: